JamieCFreeman/3prime-tag-seq/README.md

 3. Mapping with STAR.
 4. Assessing bam files with Qualimap and tying all QC together with MultiQC to output a html report.

+Conda is used to manage environments on a per rule basis, so be sure to deploy Snakemake with the --use-conda flag.

 ![DAG](https://github.com/JamieCFreeman/3prime-tag-seq/blob/main/README_files/3prime-tag-seg.svg?raw=true)